araesmojo-eng/araesmojo-eng.github.io/README.md

 Changes (10/19/2025)

+Bunch of change to support mini-games on the webpage with a style like the old 8-bit and 16-bit Zelda games with items that can be picked up and then interacted with on the webpage.

 - Added items (lantern, gloves, mallet, shovel, bug net, bombs, bottle, slingshot, bow, boomerang, arrows, slignshot ammo)
 - Added equipable storage (backpacks 1-5)
 - Added item equiping and using